DangerOnTheRanger/maniwani/doc/deploying.md

 * `SERVE_STATIC` - this is a boolean that indicates whether Maniwani should serve up CSS/JS/other static non-attachment assets itself (if set to `True`) or let the S3 store handle it (if set to `False`).
 This should be set to `False` for a production deploymenet.
 * `SERVE_REST` - if `True`, REST endpoints will be served by Maniwani.
-At the time of writing, Maniwani's REST API is entirely unsecured, and as there are several sensitive endpoints that can delete content/modify board layout, this is best set to `False` for a production deployment.
+Note that ideally, the REST API for your Maniwani installation is protected with HTTPS, since Maniwani uses HTTP Basic for authentication and authorization.
 * `MAX_CONTENT_LENGTH` - this is an integer detailing the largest attachment Maniwani should accept in bytes.
 Note that your reverse proxy should be set up to not deny any requests smaller than this;
   if you're copying or following along with the `nginx.conf` bundled with Maniwani under the `deploy-configs`